paulbradshaw/MED7373-Data-Journalism/week2/compthinkingds.md

 4. Identify the popularity of recent celebrity names (film and TV characters, royals)
 5. Calculate the number of names per 1,000 babies in each year since 1996

+In [Birmingham Eastside's stop and search story](https://github.com/Birmingham-Eastside/stop-and-search), Olivia Lawlor needed to:

+1. Work out the percentage of stop and searches made of each ethnic group for June 2016 - and June 2017
+2. Calculate the difference between the two percentages
+3. Calculate the total number of searches in each period
+4. Calculate the difference between the total number of searches in each period
+5. Calculate the percentage of searches which resulted in 'nothing found'
+6. Calculate the percentage of searches which resulted in 'nothing found', by ethnic group
+7. Map the locations where the higher number of stop and searches occur

-## Identify what you need to do - find functions that can do it
+## Identify what you need to do - find functions (or buttons/calculations) that can do it

-You may not be able to solve
+You may not be able to solve every problem above, so start with the simple ones and/or your lead story angle.
+Examples might include:

+* Sort by baby name rank
+* Subtract rank in 1996 from rank in 2016 to get a 'change in rank' number
+* Match names in one dataset (baby names) against names in another (celebrities)

 ## Write up the process as a tutorial for others